 Don’t jump the gun and fall head over heels for another person before you get to know them.
-It won’t end up well, trust me.
+It won’t end well… trust me.
+It never does.

 You’ll end up hurt and disappointed.
-And, the worst thing is that you can’t blame anyone else for that… the only culprit in that story would be you.
+And, the worst thing is that you won’t be able to put the blame on anyone else… the only culprit in that story will be you.

 There is no need to hurry.
 You should give both of you time to get to know each other and make a genuine connection slowly.
 In my opinion (and based on my own experience, too), the faster you fall in love, the faster you’ll fall out of love.

-So, my advice to you is to shift the focus back to yourself.
+So, my advice to you is to shift the focus back on yourself.
 Fall in love with yourself again.
 Choose yourself above everyone and everything.

-It’ll help you to understand what your true love values are.
+You need to rediscover and understand what your true values are regarding love.
 Self-love always comes with self-care.

-Once you fall in love with yourself again, you’ll revamp your self-worth and you won’t start catching feelings for someone else before they prove to you that they’re worth it.
+Once you fall in love with yourself again, you’ll revamp your self-worth, and you won’t start catching feelings for someone else before they prove to you that they’re truly worth it.

-This is also a part where you should trust your head more than your heart.
+This is also the part where you should trust your head more than your heart.
 First, observe and recognize your emotions, then accepting and sharing them is the last step.

 Unfortunately, being too available for others will make them take you for granted because they know you’ll always be there.

-Give yourself some time before you go back into the dating game.
+6. Be careful before you go back into the dating game

 It’s time for full dating apps and social media detox.
 It’s time to stop jumping from relationship to relationship searching for happiness and true love.